An event every week that begins at 10:00am on Thursday, repeating until Thu, December 20, 2018

 Currently, Mira teaches ballet at Studio Maya and is a frequent substitute teacher at Peridance.
 She is the founder of NYC Community Ballet.
-Her class focuses on correct alignment, musicality and ease of movement, pairing rigorous combinations with generous use of breathe and movement through
+Her class focuses on correct alignment, musicality and ease of movement, pairing rigorous combinations with generous use of breathe.

 Leigh Schanfein is a freelance dancer, choreographer, and teacher as well as an independent researcher in the fields of kinesiology and biomechanics.

 Leigh is a regular guest instructor and choreographer for dance schools in Indiana, Montana, California, Idaho, and New York.
 She has trained and performed across the USA and abroad in modern, ballet, and contemporary dance, and currently performs professionally as a freelance artist in NYC.
 She has performed with companies such as City Ballet of San Diego, Collective Body|Dancelab, Indelible Dance, Christopher Caines Dance Company, Yoo and Dancers, and the Park Avenue Armory, and has guested with Benjamin Briones Ballet, New American Youth Ballet, Lafayette Ballet, and

 CONNetic Dance.
 She has performed in commercial productions including on stage with comedian Hannibal Buress as part of the Oddball Comedy Tour, the Davines NYC hair show, and during Fashion Week NYC for designer Cristina Ruales.
 Leigh is a former Director of Dance for Periapsis Music and Dance,where her choreography was described as “gorgeous and lush.”
 She is also a contributing journalist for Dance Informa Magazine.